PHP-BEST/baan-saat-frontend/README.md

 - **`production`**: Uses `VITE_API_ROOT_PROD` - connects to production backend on Vercel
 - **`test`**: Uses `VITE_API_ROOT_LOCAL` - connects to local backend (for testing unreleased backend changes)

 So...
-No need to use `production` but if you changes something in the backend, I recommend using `test` mode to check the result immediately
+No need to use `production` but if you changes something in the backend, I recommend using `test` mode to check the result immediately but if you change the mode, make sure to restart the server and run it again...

 ## Running the Application